rukh-debug/github-vscode-rich-presence-extension/README.md

 ## Requirements

-- A personal server to host backend.
+- A server to host backend
+- This => [backend server] should be hosted in your vps or whatever.

 ## Extension Settings